top of page

 Mission/Vision

-We are a diverse, inclusive, welcoming congregation that supports spiritual growth and education for all ages.
+We are a diverse, inclusive, welcoming congregation that supports spiritual growth and exploration for all ages.
 Guided by our Principles, we provide caring service to one another and the larger community, bringing purpose to our lives and meaning to our existence.

 Values